tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

             { ( Definition | Metadata | Import ) SEPARATOR }
           'end' 'module'

-The smallest compilable unit of LiveCode Builder is the module.
+The smallest compilable unit of Builder is the module.
 Each module is uniquely named using reverse DNS notation, and the names of modules are considered to live in a global namespace.